CrystallizeAPI/grid-renderer/README.md

 ### React

-Import the `Grid` from the react module:
+Import the `GridRenderer` from the react module:

 ```js
 import Grid from '@crystallize/grid-renderer/react';
 ```

 Then, inside your component, render the `Grid`, passing through the grid model as a prop.
-By default, the grid is rendered using CSS grid.
+By default, the grid is rendered using [CSS grid][2].

 ```js
 return (